logandhillon/ControllerLink/README.md

 Set the port the server listens on with `--port xxxx`

+You can only allow clients of the same brand to connect with `--strictHeaders`

 Once a machine attempts to connect, and you approve it, you may use the controller from the remote machine as if it was on this machine.